Andrea Garcia Hangs By The Pool In A Black Bathing Suit With Daring Cutouts

 “The landscape in the background looks pretty,” a fourth comment read.

-The model has become known for showing off her hourglass curves in racy ensembles such as tight workout gear, tiny bathing suits, and scanty lingerie.

-As previously reported by The Inquisitr, Andrea recently thrilled her followers when she posed in a tiny knotted peach-colored crop top and a pair of matching leggings.
+Andrea has become known for showing off her hourglass curves in racy ensembles such as tight workout gear, tiny bathing suits, and scanty lingerie.
+As previously reported by The Inquisitr, she recently thrilled her followers when she posed in a tiny knotted peach-colored crop top and a pair of matching leggings.
 To date, that upload has raked in more than 33,000 likes and over 680 comments.